BREAKING

 Pleaser, with perfectionistic traits.
 This means, you learned

-the foundation of your self-worth.
-This is salient in reference
+this became the foundation of your self-worth.

-to your draw toward the Borderline, as he/she represents the disowned
+Borderline, as he/she represents the disowned personality

-traits that are neither good or bad--but get triggered in response
+good nor bad--but get triggered in response to various stressors.

 Quite